 A crumb crust, such as a graham cracker crust, does not act the same way as a raw flour pie crust, but still can be blind baked to ensure it is crisp and that it holds together.
 It should be baked at the lowest temperature to blind bake of 350ºF for a short 10 minutes, or until it starts to get fragrant in the oven.

 - Chill the pastry!
-Make sure you chill the pie dough!
 I never roll out a pie crust and then immediately bake it.
 Always chill the rolled out pastry for at least 15 minutes in the freezer, or 30 minutes in the refrigerator.
-This is a minium requirement.
-It's better to let it rest for a few hours so that the gluten gets a chance to relax as well.
+This is a minimum requirement.
+It's better to let it rest for a few hours to relax the gluten.

-- Create steam holes!
+- Create steam holes, but only on certain pies!
 Take a fork and dock the pie crust all over so that the steam escapes during baking.
 If you don't do this, the pie crust will puff up and steam is created in between the crust and the pie tin.
 Steamed pie dough is never a good thing.
-Ocassionally I will find that I will need to create steam holes once more, later in the baking process.
-See step 6 for that.
+However, some pie recipes do best by skipping this step, such as Lemon Meringue Pie, so be sure to read the recipe of the pie you are planning to use before you blind bake.

-- Cut out a parchment paper barrier.
-You can't put your pie weight / beans directly on the crust as they will bake into them.
-So you need to create a barrier between the weights and the pastry.
+- Use a round piece of parchment.
 I find that actually cutting out a circle of parchment is helpful than using a square piece of parchment because it allows you to really evenly get into the edges of the pie crust.
 It's important to push / fold the parchment paper circle into the edges of the pastry.
 This helps keeps the side of the dough from slipping in.

 Blind Baking FAQs and Troubleshooting